fmariv/keops-vt/docs/index.md

   --help  Show this message and exit.

 Commands:
-  clip    Clip vector tiles to given geoJSON erase   Erase a tile in a MBTiles file info    Get info related with layers and their features of a given tile or
+  debug   Debug a MBTiles file: get info related with layers and their
-          zoom level in a MBTiles file
+          features in a given MBTiles
-  shrink  Reduce and simplify all features of all or any vector tiles in a
+  erase   Erase a tile in a MBTiles file info    Extract and print the metadata info from a MBTiles file shrink  Reduce and simplify all features of all or any vector tiles in a
           MBTiles container.
 Docker required. size    Get the size of a given tile or zoom level in a MBTiles file